 Senior Care Assistants can have a higher level of responsibility with compliance too.
 This means they will often carry out competency support visits on Care Assistants to make sure they are happy and comfortable in their role.
 This may also include checking paperwork to make sure it is completed correctly and where needed, they may offer a little bit of coaching to help improve a CareGiver’s skills.

 Senior’s are required to report any changes or additional support needs for Carers and Clients to the management team who will then help to action those changes.

 What skills and experience do you need to be a Senior Care Assistant?

-Senior Carers are very organised, creative and kind hearted.
+Senior Carers are very organised, creative and kind-hearted.
 Our Senior CareGivers across the Right at Home network are extremely professional and passionate about providing a quality service.
-They tend to have lots of best practice they can share with others and help to make new CareGivers feel supported starting out in their new role.
+They tend to have lots of best practices they can share with others and help to make new CareGivers feel supported starting out in their new role.
 Below are just a handful of skills and abilities you will need to be an excellent Senior CareGiver: